Text-It/TextItCLI/docs/TERMS_OF_SERVICE.md

 ### 1.2 Service Description

-TextIt provides a secure platform for users to:
+TextIt 3.0 provides a secure, privacy-focused command-line interface for:
-- Create and manage personal profiles
-- Share text, images, and multimedia content
+- End-to-end encrypted messaging
+- Secure file transfers
+- Group communications
-- Connect with other users through follows and direct messages
+- Self-destructing messages
-- Engage with content through reactions, comments, and shares
-- Access premium features through subscription plans
+- Secure authentication and key management
+- Cross-platform compatibility

+### 1.3 Key Features

+- **End-to-End Encryption**: All messages are encrypted using the Signal Protocol
+- **Zero-Knowledge Architecture**: We cannot access your message content
+- **Open Source**: Our core encryption is open for public audit
+- **Cross-Platform**: Available on Windows, macOS, and Linux
+- **Self-Hosted Options**: For enterprise and advanced users

-### 1.3 Eligibility
+### 1.4 Eligibility

 To use the Service, you must:
-- Be at least 13 years of age (or the minimum legal age in your jurisdiction)
+- Be at least 16 years of age (or the minimum legal age in your jurisdiction)
 - Have the legal capacity to enter into a binding contract
 - Not be prohibited from receiving the Service under applicable laws
+- Comply with all applicable export control and sanctions laws

 ## 🔐 Account Terms

 ### 2.1 Account Creation

-To access certain features, you must create a TextIt account.
+To access the Service, you must create a TextIt account.
 During registration, you agree to:
 - Provide accurate, current, and complete information
+- Secure your authentication credentials
+- Maintain the confidentiality of your private keys
 - Maintain and promptly update your information
 - Safeguard your account credentials
 - Maintain the security of your account